 Check Your Tax Records

-You must transfer your assets to someone who is not on your tax records for that year.
+You should transfer your assets to someone who is not on your tax records for that year.
 You cannot submit a tax form that lists that person as a dependent because they will technically count their assets as your assets.
 It is difficult for you to complete an application when you have not moved your money far enough from your person or your own tax liability.

 Save Your Records

 You can safely transfer assets to get Medicaid, but you must keep your records.
 You might not need Medicaid in a couple years, and you will find that you need these records so that you can get your money back.
-These records will show the paper trail that leads from your bank account to the person who helped you out.
+These records will show the paper trail that leads from your bank account to the person who is helping you out.
 You could have your properties signed back into your name, and your portfolio could be signed back over to you.
 You might need records if you wish to purchase your home back from someone else, or you could use these records when you need to take over a rental property.

 How Long Does Your Long-Term Care Last?